 A multilingual site is a website with content in more than one language.
-It’s useful for businesses wanting to attract a global customer base.
-The website also should communicate the language-specific content to reflect the local culture of the visitor.
+It’s useful for businesses that want to attract a global customer base.
+The website also should communicate language-specific content to reflect the local culture of the visitor.

 Benefits of Creating a Multilingual Site

 Building a multilingual site offers several benefits for your business, including:

 Improved Site Traffic

 A multilingual site helps search engines match your language-specific content to searchers who speak that language.
 By providing content in multiple languages and driving traffic from worldwide locations, search engines recognize the quality of your content.
 As a result, you’ll rank higher on search engine pages and more people will visit your website.

 People don’t buy what they can’t read.
 A multilingual site makes your brand accessible to non-English speaking customers, letting you more easily capture their attention and showcase your products in their native language.

 Most businesses strive to outshine competitors through product differentiation.
 Adding unique features to your product or service is a great idea but can be costly and timely.
 You can further tap into the market of your current product by translating your website into multiple languages.
 A multilingual site opens your business to new markets beyond your competitors’ reach.

 A study found that 42% of online consumers never make a purchase in a language other than their own.
 These consumers also are skeptical about making online purchases on a site with translation mistakes.
 Therefore, a high-quality multilingual site can offer potential customers a sense of familiarity so that you can gain their trust.